 We have a problem.
-We need to stop looking the other way, pretending it doesn’t exist and actually fix it once and for all, instead of burying our heads in the sand and pretending it doesn’t exist.
+We need to stop looking the other way, pretending it doesn’t exist and actually fix it once and for all, instead of burying our heads in the sand.

 Over the past several years the poor decisions and incompetence of the Edmonton Combative Sports Commission and its woefully inept executive director Pat Reid have turned the once respected commission into the running joke in combat sports regulation in Canada.

-Amongst those in the know here in the Great Fight North, the ECSC is widely regarded as the worst, most corrupt commission in Canada, if not North America.
-And Edmonton is often referred to as “the wild west of combat sports regulation,” because of the commission’s constant rule and statute breaches.
+Amongst those in the know here in the Great Fight North, the ECSC is widely regarded as the worst, most unsafe and corrupt commission in Canada, if not North America.
+Edmonton is often referred to as “the wild west of combat sports regulation,” because of the commission’s constant rule and statute breaches, often to the detriment of fighter safety.

 You may recall back in 2009 when Reid announced that he would be sanctioning an event using Japanese DREAM rules, including stomps, kicks, and knees to the head of grounded opponents.
 In Reid’s mind the gimmick would likely garner the ECSC media attention like his pink jersey one did the Canadian Amateur Hockey Association.
 He didn’t expect the backlash the decision rightly earned him and his commission.
 How could he?
 He only started following mixed martial arts when he was handed the job with the ECSC.
 Just four months prior to his decision to allow Colloseo Fighting Championships to use the much maligned rule set.